Cleveland Clinic logo

 Symptoms and Causes

-The most common characteristics of Turcot syndrome are growths (polyps) in your intestinal tract and one or more brain or spinal cord tumors.
+The most common signs of this condition are polyps in your intestines and one or more brain or spinal cord tumors.
 People with Turcot syndrome may develop dozens of polyps starting at an early age.

 Signs of polyps from Turcot syndrome